 Our Residential Treatment Program provides 24/7 therapeutic services for up to 30 children at a time.
-Typically, youth admitted to the Residential Treatment Program have failed multiple foster homes and school placements due to parental abuse and neglect, while others suffer from extreme emotional and behavioral disturbances.
+Typically, the youth admitted to the Residential Treatment Program have failed multiple foster homes and school placements due to parental abuse and neglect, while others suffer from extreme emotional and behavioral disturbances.
 Our program’s goal is to help each child work to change the behaviors that prevent them from finding a permanent family home.

 - Each child remains connected to their community

 - Focus is on making significant and lasting behavioral changes

 - Children in the Residential Program are engaged in normal daily activities in order to create structure and stability

 - Children attend school in their community